papyri/site-docs/checklist.md

 = _Greek and Latin Papyri, Ostraca, and Wooden Tablets in the Collection of the Brooklyn Museum_, ed.
 J.C.
 Shelton.
 Florence 1992. ([Pap.Flor.](#Pap.Flor.)
 XXII).
 Nos.
 1—26 and 88—91 are papyri; nos.
 27—31 tablets; nos.
 32—87 ostraca; nos.
 92—115 descriptions of papyri; nos.
 116—184 descriptions of ostraca.
 Nos.
 24, 100, and 101 are Latin; no. 20 bilingual.
 [LGF] {ddb:p.brook}

 ### <a id="P.Brookl.Dem.">P.Brookl.Dem.</a>
 = _Catalog of Demotic Texts in the Brooklyn Museum_, ed.
 G. R. Hughes, with contributions by B. P. Muhs and S. Vinson.
 Chicago 2005.
 (OIC 29).
-[OIP]
+[OIP] [Online: Oriental Institute](http://oi.uchicago.edu/sites/oi.uchicago.edu/files/uploads/shared/docs/oic29.pdf)

 ### <a id="P.Brookl.Pierce">P.Brookl.Pierce</a>
 = _Three Demotic Papyri in the Brooklyn Museum_, ed.
 R. H. Pierce.
 Oslo 1972.
 (Symb.Osl.
 Suppl.
 24); republished with extensive commentary, translation and plates as P.Recueil 4—6